-Bonding is the term for restoration teeth with a composite resin.
+Bonding is the term for restoring teeth with a composite resin.
 The process consists of etching a tooth and then adding an acrylic ‘bond’ to the enamel.
 A composite is a mix of a liquid resin and porcelain particles of various sizes.
-The buzz word in dentistry for composites and Silicon Valley is nanoparticles (very small porcelain particles).
-Composites made with nanoparticles are more life like returning natural luster to teeth.
+The buzz word in dentistry for composites and Silicon Valley is nano-particles (very small porcelain particles).
+Composites made with nano-particles are more life like replicating natural luster of teeth.

 The picture on the left shows 14 year old restorations on our patient’s two front teeth.
 I know how old they were because I placed them when she was a twelve.
 At that time she came for an emergency visit to our office with two broken front teeth.
 Both her and her Mom were greatly relieved and appreciative that I could immediately repair the teeth.
 The composites placed during an emergency visit 12 years ago are now showing their age.
-She is a young adult now ready to enter law school and she asked if we could improve the looks of the composites on her front teeth.
+She is a young adult now ready to enter law school and she asked if we could improve the looks of her front teeth with new restorations.

 Of course we can.
 In this instance I removed all the old composites first.
 I etched each tooth and then placed a layer of bonding material over them.
 I used a beautiful restorative material from 3M material called Filtek Supreme http://multimedia.3m.com/mws/media/627971O/filtektm-supreme-ultra-universal-restorative.pdf to restore the tooth.
 Filtek Supreme has a beautiful luster which will stay just like that for many years.
 You can see the final results on the right.

 So we have a happy camper here with two beautiful front teeth.
 She is off to law school and we wish her the best of luck.